VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_lab_solutions.md

 ### Solution

-Since the full `zoosim` simulator may not be fully implemented at this stage, we provide a self-contained solution that mirrors the production architecture.
-The code below demonstrates the reward computation with configurable weights and validates the mathematical relationship.
+To keep the lab fully reproducible, we provide a self-contained reference implementation in `scripts/ch01/lab_solutions.py` that mirrors the production architecture.
+The code below runs Lab 1.1 end-to-end with a fixed seed and prints the reward decomposition.

 ```python
 from scripts.ch01.lab_solutions import (